microbiome/course_2024_oulu/docs/index.md

 **Venue** University of Oulu.
 June 20-22, 2023 (Tue-Thu).
 The course is organized in a live format.

-**Costs** no registation fee; participants are expected to cover their own travel and accommodation (see the course homepage).
+**Costs** no registration fee; participants are expected to cover their own travel and accommodation

 **Accommodation** tips: <https://visitoulu.fi/en/arrival-overnight/>